Azure/azure-sdk-for-cpp/sdk/storage/faq.md

 `BlockBlobClient::UploadFrom` takes a memory buffer or file name as parameter, splits the data in the buffer or file into smaller chunks intelligently or according to some parameters if provided, then upload the chunks with multiple threads.
 This one suits in most cases.
 You can expect higher throughput because the chunks are transferred concurrently.
-It's especially recommended if you need to tansfer large blobs efficiently.
+It's especially recommended if you need to transfer large blobs efficiently.

 ## How to efficiently upload large amount of small blobs?